matias-ceau/scripts/docs/scripts/sync-repo.sh.md

-# Sync Git Repository Script
+# Sync Git Repository

 ---

-**sync-repo.sh**: A script for syncing a Git repository, including fetching, pulling, and handling conflicts.
+**sync-repo.sh**: A script to synchronize a local Git repository with its remote counterpart.

 ---

 ### Dependencies

-- `git`: Version control system required for repository operations.
+- `git`: The version control system utilized for managing source code.
-- `bat`: A cat clone with syntax highlighting and Git integration for better output display.
+- `bat`: A clone of `cat` with syntax highlighting and Git integration.
+It enhances the readability of output.
-- `glow`: A markdown viewer for terminal that enhances the display of markdown formatted output.
+- `glow`: A terminal markdown renderer that allows formatted output for better visibility.

 ### Description

-This script automates the process of syncing a Git repository by fetching the latest changes, rebasing them onto local branches, and handling potential merge conflicts interactively.
-It begins by checking for necessary tools like `bat` and `glow`, providing warnings if they are not installed.
-The script features custom functions for output formatting, command execution, and error handling.
-It intelligently manages local changes by stashing them before pulling updates and applies them afterward.
+`sync-repo.sh` is a Bash script designed for Arch Linux users using the Qtile window manager to facilitate the synchronization of a local Git repository with a remote repository.
+The script incorporates various functionalities to enhance usability and provide visual feedback on operations.

-Key functions include:
+Key features include:

-- **strip_ansi**: Removes color codes from text for cleaner output in certain contexts.
-- **print_command**: Displays commands being executed, highlighting them with `bat` if available.
-- **handle_conflicts**: Offers options to resolve conflicts during a rebase, enhancing user interactivity.
+- Color-coded output for warnings and errors, enhancing the user experience.
+- Integration of `bat` for pretty-printing commands and their outputs.
+- Usage of `glow` to display formatted messages when supported.
+- Support for stashing local changes, pulling updates from the remote, handling merge conflicts with interactive choices, and pushing commits.

+The script is modular with clearly defined functions for command execution, error handling, displaying usage information, and summarizing sync results.

 ### Usage

-To use the script, run it from the terminal with the path to the repository as an argument:
+To use the script, run it from the terminal by providing the path to the repository you wish to sync:

 ```bash
 ./sync-repo.sh <repository_path>